reportportal/docs/src/md/src/WorkWithReports/UID.md

 All this information is encoded into MD5.
 After that a UID becomes a part of the item.
 It gives an opportunity to define the item uniqueness with no possibility of doubt.
 ReportPortal plans to use this functionality in a process of building widgets ( f.e.:`Most failed test cases`, `Flack test`), `Rety` and `Rerun`, `Merge` and etc.

-You can provide a custom ID for a test item using the annotation as well.
+Also if you use a Java based test frameworks you can provide a custom ID for a test item using the annotation `UniqueID` as well.
+Other clients are not supported yet.

 >**Note:**
 If you use a custom ID, you need to remember that a custom ID can affect a functionality based on test item uniqueness.